 The medina (old city) is fairly small and you can go from one end to the other in less than 20 minutes (even less if you go north to south since it’s a trek down).
 While most people only stay one night in Chaouen before getting bored and going elsewhere, I spent 4 days relaxing and chilling out in this amazing city.

 The reason why I love Chefchaouen so much?

 It’s the most peaceful Moroccan city I’ve ever visited so far.
 Other than the persistent kief (cannabis) salesmen, all Moroccan inhabitants of this town are friendly towards tourists and would never think of pulling the schemes that are common in Fez and Marrakech.

-Things to Do and See in Chefchaouen #01: Get Lost in the Medina.
+The 5 Best Things to Do and See in Chefchaouen

 The best way to explore every corner of Chefchaouen is to actually get lost in Chefchaouen.
 There’s nothing like walking in circles for hours only to realize that you never left the center of the medina.

 The fact that the streets are the same color doesn’t really helps a lot to be honest!
 How cool is that?